avengy/discord-captcha-callback-function/README.md

 # discord-captcha-callback-function
 Bypass Discord Captcha when automating browser with selenium

-Won't go into detail those who knows whats this will able to use it
+Won't go into detail because those who knows whats this will not need an explaination on how to use this

 #dontskid